-- The fun and playful incarnation of Vishnu – known for his bravery and cunningness, Krishna is possibly one of the most recited and well-known avatar.
+The fun and playful incarnation of Vishnu – known for his bravery and cunningness, Krishna is possibly one of the most recited and well-known avatars.
 At Hoysaleshwara temple in Halebid, he is depicted as holding the Mountain Govardhan for his villagers.
 The complete tale of this part of his life can be read here.
 In this carving, note the lovely detailing of his dress and jewelry.
-Not to miss the way the entire village with its cows, cowherds and musicians have be carved out under the mountain.
+Not to miss the way the entire village with its cows, cowherds, and musicians have been carved out under the mountain.
 Even on the mountain, besides the fauna and flora, there is a smaller hunter carved.
 See if you can spot him 🙂

 - Halebid is around 210 kms from Bengaluru, which is the nearest airport.
 The best way to reach here is by road – through cabs or buses.
 There are regular buses to Halebid from Bengaluru.